The opam manual

 For example, on Windows:

-• [FOO true]: FOO is rewritten using defaults ; and target with slash rewriting
+• [FOO true]: FOO is rewritten using defaults ; and target with slash rewriting.
+E.g.,

 • FOO = "a:/path/to" -> FOO=a:\path\to